ilyriyuu/ilyriyuu/README.md

 i can hide quite frequently. usually when someone is rude or has a weird skin.

-i have ships, but i dont focus on them (and probably never will). im also amultishipper, but i still have ships i dont like.
+i have ships, but i dont focus on them (and probably never will). im also a multishipper, but i still have ships i dont like.

 interests/fandoms: